Olla - An Ancient Water-Conserving System

 An Olla (pronounced oh-yah) is a handmade terracotta clay pot originally used as an ancient method of irrigation to conserve water, up to 70%.
 Ancient agrarian cultures living in or near desert regions have used olla irrigation methods for millennia, so we know it works!
 Their use is still relevant today because they save you water, save you time, and are organic, off the grid, and leave no plastic residue in the ground.
 They function equally as well in raised beds, containers and in the ground.
 We've used them successfully with our 10 gallon urban gardening bags.

 Our 2 plus gallon ollas will water 18' out from the center, in most soils.
 That's a 3 foot diameter circle that it will water for 3 to 5 days.
+The small ollas are currently sold out.
+If you are looking for a smaller option, check out the small GrowOya olla.

-** Please note that ollas are not eligible for free shipping offers because of their weight, size and fragility.**
+** Please note that ollas are not eligible for free shipping offers because of their weight, size and fragility.** Please don't select "free shipping" at checkout - if you do we will have to contact you for a credit card to pay the shipping charge.
+We apologize for the inconvenience.

 How to Use an Olla